kylegullo48/Starting-Out/README.md

 My first Python projects

-Testing out Github for the first time.
+Testing out Github for the first time while I am learning Python.
 This is where I'll explain experiments.

 About me: LSE graduate with a China specialisation, initially interested in economics, stats, pure math.
 I don't know where this will take me but I'm hoping to get employment coding Python for statistical analysis – or something like that.